-14. Complete the following qualitative criteria for the strategy type(s) encompassed by the project/program:
+11. Complete the following qualitative criteria for the strategy type(s) encompassed by the project/program.
+More than one category could apply:

-Transportation Demand Management Strategies
+Transportation Demand Management

 Does the project strongly support or enhance travel demand management programs that are already in place and that have regional significance?
-Yes | No
+Yes | No If yes, please explain.
+Click here to enter text.

 □ Will the project reduce traffic congestion by reducing vehicle trips or VMT?
-Yes | No

 □ Will the project reduce vehicle emissions?
-Yes | No

-□ Does the project include marketing, education, and incentive programs that encourage shift to alternative modes?
-Yes | No connection?
+Does the project include marketing, education, and incentive programs that encourage shift to alternative modes?
 Yes | No